himanshi-paraste/ci-cd-jenkins/README.md

 ---

 Let’s begin by setting up the core files: app.py, Dockerfile, and requirements.txt.
 Alternatively, you can clone the repository and start directly from Step 4

-ci-cd-jenkins/
-├── app.py
-├── Dockerfile
-├── requirements.txt

 ---